Arm yourself with the knowledge to be confident in the gym, the skill to understand any workout design, and the power to crush any challenge.

 I’m not a fitness guru.
 As a professional warfighter fitness is an integral part of my life’s journey.
 Other than a few exceptional moments (graduating basic combat and airborne school, or that time I ran a marathon) I feel like I struggled with fitness most of my life.
 But I know how to set a goal and I enjoy the process, the struggle, of accomplishing it (I also enjoy celebrating the accomplishment).

 Barbell Journey is about me.
 It’s a collection of thoughts, advice, research and experimentation in endurance, tactical fitness, strength training, and bodybuilding.
 I use the gym as my personal research and experimentation lab where I work to achieve a perfect balance between being an instrument of war and day-to-day life.
-I believe it is provision of knowledge instead of bullshit that will be the real key to successful avoidance of misinformation, disinformation and marketing.
+I believe it is provision of knowledge (instead of bullshit marketing) that will be the real key to successful avoidance of misinformation, disinformation and the flat-out lies of the fitness industry.
 There are no magic bullets, potions, or short term dietary interventions that will turn you superhuman.

 “The important thing for people to recognize is that not everyone wants to be a [bodybuilder].
 Not everyone has the desire to stand on stage, to stay up there on stage and win Mr. Universe or Mr. America or the World’s Best Built Man…and all of those kind of titles.
 But they can apply the same principles.” – Arnold Schwarzenegger